How to reduce and remove pigment spots?

 The most important thing you can do is protect your skin from the sun.
 Use sunscreen with a factor of sun , and avoid getting sun directly on your face.
 Wear sunglasses, a sun hat and feel free to lie under an umbrella on the beach.
 Because it is unfortunately the case that once you have started to get pigment spots, they pop out at the slightest ray of sunshine.

 Hormonal imbalances can also lead to pigmentation.
 So during puberty, pregnancy and menopause you should be extra careful.
 Birth control pills and other medications can also affect the production of pigment in the skin.

 If the skin is light, thin and sensitive, you have scars from acne or other things, there is also an increased risk of getting pigmentation.

 Remove pigment spots

 Once the pigment spots are there, most people want to make them as invisible as possible.
 The first thing to be aware of then is that this is going to take time .
 It took many years for the pigment spots to get there, so it is not done in a jiffy to make them disappear.

 The cells that produce pigment are located at the very bottom of the epidermis.
 The good thing is that all the cells in the epidermis are replaced within a month.
-It also means that a hyperpigmented cell will use approx. a month on its journey upward in the skin layers, before it falls off.
+It also means that a hyperpigmented cell will use approx. one month on its journey upwards in the skin layers, before it falls off.
 This is not to say that you can get rid of a pigment spot in a month.
 It takes time to "raise" the skin cells to produce the right amount of pigment.
-Some people may find that a pigment spot actually looks darker for a while before it fades.
+Some people may find that a pigment spot actually looks darker for a period of time before it fades.

 Ingredients for pigment spots: